 We currently do not have any manufacturing facilities.
 We also do not own any properties, laboratories, or manufacturing facilities.
-However, we have leased office space in Solana Beach, California and a location near Manchester, United Kingdom.
-Our facilities could be harmed or rendered inoperable by natural or human-made disasters, including earthquakes, fires, power shortages, nuclear, and radiation accidents, telecommunications failures, financial institution collapses, water shortages, famines, pestilence, floods, hurricanes, typhoons, tornadoes, extreme weather conditions, medical epidemics, pandemics, such as the COVID-19 global pandemic, cyber warfare, national and international conflict, terrorism, climate change, and other natural or human-made disasters or other business interruptions, for which we are predominantly self-insured.
+However, we have offices in La Jolla, California, Manchester, UK, and Dublin, Ireland.
+Our facilities could be harmed or rendered inoperable by natural or man-made disasters, including earthquakes, fires, power shortages, telecommunications failures, water shortages, famines, pestilence, floods, hurricanes, typhoons, tornadoes, extreme weather conditions, medical epidemics, pandemics, such as the COVID-19 pandemic, cyber warfare, international conflict, climate change, and other natural or man-made disasters or other business interruptions, for which we are predominantly self-insured.
 Any of these may render it difficult or impossible for us to continue company operations.
 If any of our facilities is inoperable for even a short period of time, the interruption in research and development may result in harm to our reputation and increased costs, which would have a material adverse effect on our business, financial condition, and results of operations.
 Furthermore, it could be costly and time-consuming to repair or replace our facilities and the equipment we use to perform our research and development work.